 In the estate planning process, designating beneficiaries is the process of determining which parties will receive an asset or benefit from your estate following your death.
 Beneficiaries typically receive either monetary payouts or valuable items.

 If you are beginning the process of developing an estate plan, designating your beneficiaries is one of the most important steps.
-An experienced attorney could assist you with beneficiary designations in Houston estate planning.
+An experienced estate planning attorney could assist you with beneficiary designations in Houston estate planning.

 Designations Beyond Wills and Trusts